Parkrun: Reception

-A 2013 article in The Guardian noted the rapid growth of Parkrun and suggested this was mainly due to its simplicity and accessibility: runners register online once, turn up at any event, and run.
-Inclusivity is also a factor, as participants have a wide range of running abilities, from fast club runners to those walking, a wide range of ages from children running with their parents to the elderly; also allowed are wheelchair users, those pushing buggies and people running with their dogs.
+A 2013 article in The Guardian noted the rapid growth of Parkrun and suggested this was mainly due to its simplicity and accessibility; runners register on-line once, turn up at any event and run.
+Inclusivity is also a factor, as it is open to participants with a wide range of running abilities.
+These include people from fast club runners to those walking, and a wide range of ages from children running with their parents to the elderly; wheelchair users, those pushing buggies and people running with their dogs are also allowed.

-Commenting in The Independent in 2018, chief sports writer Jonathan Liew said: "parkrun is not simply one of the biggest sporting events in the world, but one of the most important, largely because it entirely upends what we have long been told sport is about."
-He discusses how sport has become ever more something the public pay to watch, packaged ever more expensively, with the sports people's lives tipping over into light entertainment, concluding: "parkrun offers something entirely different: community, opportunity, the outdoors, the simple pleasure of sport and people.
+Commenting in The Independent in 2018, chief sports writer Jonathan Liew said: "Parkrun is not simply one of the biggest sporting events in the world, but one of the most important, largely because it entirely upends what we have long been told sport is about."
+He discusses how sport has become ever more something the public pay to watch, packaged ever more expensively, with the sports people's lives tipping over into light entertainment, concluding: "Parkrun offers something entirely different: community, opportunity, the outdoors, the simple pleasure of sport and people.
 In so doing, it has resurrected a vision of sport that has been in recession for a generation."

 Research

-The Journal of Public Health reported in a 2013 study of 7,308 Parkrun participants that the events attracted people who described themselves as non-runners, with women, older adults and overweight people well represented.
-It added that participation problems have been minimized, with no upper age limit, no special equipment and no cost.
-And while some participants ran before a Parkrun, some are new to exercise, and Parkrun offered the opportunity and support to become active on a continuous weekly basis.
+The Journal of Public Health reported in a 2013 study of 7,308 Parkrun participants that the events attracted people who described themselves as non-runners, with women, older adults and overweight people being well represented.
+It added that participation problems have been minimised, with no upper age limit, no special equipment and no cost.
+While some participants ran before entering their first event, some are new to exercise; Parkrun offered the opportunity and support to become active on a continuous weekly basis.

 A 2015 qualitative study by the University of Loughborough found that runners attending a Parkrun for the first time were typically motivated for weight loss or an improvement in their physical fitness.
-On the other hand, there were a range of motivations for runners to continue regularly taking part, with runners wanting to beat their personal record time, reach a certain number of runs and join a milestone club, enjoy being outdoors, make new friends through volunteering, and meet up with existing friends or family.
+On the other hand, there were a range of motivations for runners to continue regularly taking part, with runners wanting to beat their personal record time, reach a certain number of runs and join a milestone club, enjoy being outdoors, make new friends through volunteering, and meeting up with existing friends or family.

+Transgender allowance

+In the mid-2020s, Parkrun came under fire several times for allowing transgender women to register as women, despite the event being a fun-run and not a sporting competition; particularly after a report was published by right-wing think tank The Policy Exchange calling for Parkrun to be stripped of public funding unless it banned trans women from registering as women.
+This call was met with considerable support in the press, and was echoed by longtime advocates Sharron Davies – who called the organisation "cowardly" for not forcing transgender participants into their own separate category – and Martina Navratilova, who described the allowance of transgender women to participate as "alienating" women and "taking away dreams."